camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 ---

 Cockpit defines a plugin concept to add own functionality without being forced to extend or hack the Cockpit web application.
-You can add plugins at various plugin points, e.g., the dashboard as shown in the following example:
+You can add plugins at various plugin points, e.g., the processes dashboard as shown in the following example:

 {{< img src="../../img/cockpit-plugin.png" title="Cockpit Plugin" >}}